Leibniz Institute for Solar Physics

+The institute conducts application-oriented basic research in the fields of astronomy, astrophysics and solar physics.

+The KIS lost its membership to the Leibniz Association at the end of 2023 due to a negative evaluation of the institute while both the scientific and instrumentation directors left.

 History

 The institute was founded in 1943 as the 'Fraunhofer Institute' by Karl-Otto Kiepenheuer.
 Kiepenheuer was director of the institute from 1943 until his death in 1975.
 The institute was renamed as the 'Kiepenheuer Institute for Solar Physics' to honour the founder of the institute and to enable the Fraunhofer Society to call their own institutes (the first of which was founded in 1954), 'Fraunhofer Institutes'.
 Both institutions had been named independently after the physicist Joseph von Fraunhofer, and they had no other connection besides the name.
 In November 2018, name of the institute was renamed to Leibniz Institute for Solar Physics (KIS – Leibniz-Institut für Sonnenphysik (KIS) – to highlight the institute's membership in the Leibniz Association.

 Organisation

 The Leibniz Institute for Solar Physics (KIS) is a foundation under public law of the state of Baden-Württemberg and a member of the Leibniz Association.
-The organs of the Leibniz Institute for Solar Physics (KIS) are the Foundation Council, the Scientific Advisory Council and the Board of Directors.
+The organs of the Leibniz Institute for Solar Physics (KIS) are the Foundation Council, the Scientific Advisory Council and the board of directors.
 The institute is divided into two scientific departments: "Solar and Stellar Astrophysics" and "Observatory and Instrumentation."
 A third administrative-technical department combines the cross-sectional groups of administration and technical service.